FernandoAiresCastello/PTM/v0.2b/Release/PTM 0.2b/README.txt

 You can find all released versions of PTM on Itch.io:

 	https://fernandoairescastello.itch.io/ptm

 Please follow the project on GitHub if you like it.
 There you can also download nightly (very unstable) development builds for the next upcoming version:

 	https://github.com/FernandoAiresCastello/PTM

+If you encounter any issues, please get in contact.
+All bug reports, questions and suggestions are welcome.
+You can reach me (Fernando) directly at:

+	fernandoairescastello@gmail.com

+I work in this project in my spare time, so even though I may reply quickly, it may take some time until I am able to fix any issues.
+Also, this version is feature complete, meaning any potential new features will be implemented only in the next version.

+If you send me an e-mail, please make sure to include the word "PTM" in the subject field, or else it might get filtered.
+Thank you!

 #===========#